 RTOs must ensure that information, whether disseminated directly by the RTO or on its behalf, is both accurate and factual, and only advertises or markets that a training product it delivers will enable learners to obtain a licensed or regulated outcome where this has been confirmed by the industry regulator in the jurisdiction in which it is being advertised (Standards for RTOs 2015, Clause 4.1 (j)).

 RTOs must not claim that a learner will be eligible for any licence or accreditation as a result of training and/or assessment done, unless the issuer of that licence or accreditation has confirmed this to be the case.
-Other requirements of the industry licensing regulator may include (but are not limited to) minimum age requirements; medical check-ups; applicable fees; timeframes for licence application once AQF certification issued.
+Other requirements of an industry licensing regulator may include a minimum age requirement, medical check-ups, fees, or a timeframe for completing a licence application once AQF certification has been issued.

 Some qualifications, skill sets or units of competency have additional licence application requirements.
 These requirements might apply nationally, or in a particular state or territory.
 Where licensing requirements differ from the requirements of the training package, RTOs must ensure that all aspects of the training package are met.
 Licensing requirements should be seen as additional to the training package requirements.